artcuddy/project2-blackjack/README.md

   + Two information buttons, One for the game instructions and the other for the Card Values in the game

+  + Clicking on the instruction button shows information on how to play the game

+  + Clicking on the card value button shows information on the value of the cards in the game

 ![alt text](docs/screenshots/game-area.png "Screenshot game buttons")

 ![alt text](docs/screenshots/game-buttons.png "Screenshot game buttons")